-Making adjustments in the elevation, tilt, or tip of a kinematic platform has historically been a major problem.
+Making adjustments in the elevation, tip, or tilt of a kinematic platform has historically been a major problem without a good solution.

-Still another major problem is that the axis of the ball and the axis of the thread will not be perfectly concentric, so the X and Y positions of the adjustable platform will be constantly changing their positions.
-This happens in complex patterns as the threaded shafts are rotated.
+Still another major problem is that the axis of the ball and the axis of the thread will not be perfectly concentric, so the X and Y positions of the adjustable platform will be constantly changing their positions in complex patterns as the thread is rotated.

 The entire accuracy of this device depends on the closeness of the fit between the inside and outside diameters of these two cylinders.
 If the fit is too close, they will cold weld and gall into an immovable structure.

 There must be lubricant between the two cylinders to keep them from galling.
 This lubrication-filled gap will slowly move around, shifting the X and Y axes of the upper platform.
 The adjustment up and down is usually made by a fine threaded member at the top of the assembly.